ratlog/ratlog-spec/readme.md

 ## Logger and Parser Development

-We always welcome new developers to contribute new tooling to the ratlog ecosystem.
+We always welcome new developers to contribute new tooling to the Ratlog ecosystem.
 If you would like to create or extend a logging library in a programming language of your choice, you can use the *[JSON test suite](./ratloc.testsuite.json)* to verify your logger or parser is producing or consuming logs correctly: